-- b) An intensive in-person training of 10 days to finalise a personalised advocacy roadmap, enhance knowledge, skills, attitude and confidence, which will include: - ✔ Refreshers on each UN Human Rights Mechanisms - ✓ Additional sessions on how to address reprisals, crafting effective narrative at the UN, how to implement UN recommendations at the domestic level or wellbeing - Case-studies scenarios to practise real-life situations and submissions - ✓ Workshops on how to engage and take action as Human Rights Defenders to influence outcomes of the Human Right Council sessions - Exclusive sessions with diplomats, experts, NGOs and UN Mandates holders - ✓ Sharing stories of good practices
+- b) An intensive in-person training of 10 days to finalise the personalised advocacy roadmap, enhance knowledge, skills, attitude and confidence, which will include: - ✔ Refreshers on each UN Human Rights Mechanisms. - ✓ Additional sessions on how to address reprisals, crafting effective narrative at the UN, how to implement UN recommendations at the domestic level and wellbeing.

+- ✓ Case-studies scenarios to practise real-life situations and submissions. - ✓ Workshops on how to engage and take action as human rights defenders to influence outcomes of the Human Right Council sessions. - Exclusive sessions with diplomats, experts, NGOs and UN Mandates holders. - ✓ Sharing stories of good practices.